-Instantly I switched into panic mode as I realized all my lingerie was currently stuffed in my underwear drawer along with the rest of my five-for-$25 underwear and random assortment of sports bras.
-In other words, not where it belonged.
+Instantly I switched into panic mode as I realized all my lingerie was currently stuffed in my drawer along with the rest of my five-for-$25 underwear and random assortment of sports bras.
+In other words, it was not where it belonged.
 Storing and organizing lingerie?
 How do you even do that and where?
 What are the rules?
 What am I missing?
-To ease my now frantic mind, I reached out to Julie McConnell, the senior buyer at Journelle, for her two cents on the matter.
+To ease my now-frantic mind, I reached out to Julie McConnell, former senior buyer at Journelle, for her two cents on the matter.
 She fully confirmed what the saleswoman had said to me a few weeks prior.

 Ahead, find out what else McConnell had to say about the best ways to organize your lingerie drawer.